 So let me see if I understand what you Q. are saying.
-You thought that even though your mortgage was paid off and Miss Piantini encumbered herself to a new mortgage and took title to the house, that nothing to do with now rehabilitating your credit, forgetting whether your credit was good or you could buy it back just six months it just came back to you, is that your understanding?
+You thought that even though your mortgage was paid off and Miss Piantini encumbered herself to a new mortgage and took title to the house, that nothing to do with rehabilitating your now credit, forgetting whether your credit was good or you could buy it back just six months it came back you, is just to that your understanding?